 “Underrepresented minorities have to have a place at the table, not only to be part of the changes that will advance our society but to lead them.”

 John Hunter, Dean's Advisory Council member

-The Leading a Diverse Society Mentoring Program was developed in 2018 to support underrepresented students in Carey Business School’s part-time programs.
+The Diverse Leadership Mentoring Program was developed in 2018 to support underrepresented students in Carey Business School’s part-time programs.
 Mentors have diverse experiences and backgrounds and include alumni who have graduated from a number of programs, including our full- and part-time MBA, MS, and certificate programs, as well as some friends of the school.

 OneHop Mentoring is Johns Hopkins University’s platform for students to connect with alumni for flash mentoring relationships.
 Students are able to search for alumni who share their same professional interests or, perhaps, live in a city to which a student may want to relocate.

 Students and alumni can sign up for OneHop here.